 Turn Instant Pot to sauté setting.
 Once hot, add oil.

-Once oil is shimmering, add the onions and sauté until translucent, about 5 minutes.
+Once oil is shimmering, add the onions and sauté until translucent, ~5 minutes.

 Add the garlic, coriander, cumin, turmeric, chili powder, and ginger and sauté for 30 seconds, stirring frequently.
 Turn off sauté setting.